'Time to stop giving sacrifices, hold govt accountable,' Maryam says at Lahore convention

 To chants of "Maryam, Maryam" that followed, she said that the day she was released, a jail official told her: "Madam I am telling you this today, the patience with which you served your sentence in a death cell, I have never before witnessed in my 28 years of service any man having done the same."

-"I am not like Imran Khan with an armed police guard standing outside for a getaway by climbing over the wall," she said.
+"I am not like Imran Khan with an armed police guard standing outside for a getaway by climbing over the wall," she followed by saying.

-Maryam went on to say that if the "fake government" had any "real sway" then despite having "forcibly obtained" election results in their favour, "fake" Imran Khan's state would not have been what it is today.
+Maryam went on to say that if the "fake government" had any "real sway" then despite having "forcibly obtained" election results in their favour, "fake" Imran Khan's "would not have been in the state he is today".

 The PML-N vice president said that Nawaz Sharif, when he was premier, "refused to resign" after which he was removed with the Panama Papers case "on a small iqama technicality".